clickmimo/clickmimo.github.io/_posts/thm/2022-2-2-startup.md

 wget http://<TARGET_MACHINE_IP>:8000/suspicious.pcapng
 ```

-Now we are going to use Wireshark to open thw file.
+Now we are going to use Wireshark to open the file.

 ![wireshark](/assets/images/thm/startup/wireshark.png)